PittOCT/Sub2Full-OCT-Denoising/README.md

 Once this paired dataset is prepared, you can retrain the Sub2Full model to achieve optimal results on your data.
 ## Test
-To test the performance of Sub2Full on our visible light OCT images, you can use the instructions as follows:
+To test the performance of Sub2Full on our visible-light OCT images, you can use the instructions as follows:
 - Install necessary python packages using requirements.txt.
 - Run test.py
 ## Citation